 Other ways that it supports reproductive health are by protecting against infections of the urea system and promoting epithelial integrity by maintaining the lining of the reproductive organs.

 8. Aids in Nutrient Absorption and Digestion

-Zinc affects protein synthesis and is required by the body to use amino acids from foods.
+This essential mineral affects protein synthesis and is required by the body to use amino acids from foods.
 It’s also involved in the breakdown of carbohydrates from foods, which are one of the main sources of energy for the body.
-For this reason, deficiency in zinc can cause low energy levels and contribute to adrenal or chronic fatigue, whereas consuming enough zinc benefits ongoing energy and a healthy metabolism.

 9. Supports Liver Health

-Supplementing with zinc is shown to reduce the incidence of infection and correlated with lower levels of liver damage.
-Zinc can help with a liver cleanse to reduce inflammation in the liver, reduces free radical damage, helps with nutrient absorption and allows for proper waste elimination.
+Supplementing with this mineral is shown to reduce the incidence of infection and correlated with lower levels of liver damage.
+It can promote liver health by reducing inflammation in the liver, decreasing free radical damage, helping with nutrient absorption and allowing for proper waste elimination.